BREC planning on asking voters to renew tax to start third ten-year plan

 On Thursday, board members discussed renewing the tax during a meeting.
 On March 28th, they will vote to add it to a November ballot.

-Currently, property owners pay more than $14 million to fund the parks system, which was recently named the best large parks system in the country.
+Currently, property owners pay more than 14 mills to fund the parks system, which was recently named the best large parks system in the country.
 The renewal will not increase the amount.

-"While we have room and the authority to go up to $18 million, we believe it's staff recommendation at the current time to have them keeping pay as they are," Wilson said.
+"While we have room and the authority to go up to 18 mills, we believe it's staff recommendation at the current time to have them keeping pay as they are," Wilson said.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.